 Writing With My Mouth Full is the culmination of all my years on the Web.
 I realized I liked food so much I was willing to write about it, whether it was because of a recipe I tried at home or an experience during my travels I wanted to share with other people.

-My name is cia_b and I’ve been blogging even before “blog” was in people’s lexicons.
-I’m a Filipino who has been calling New York City–”the big grid of blasted streets and no apologies”–home for the last 19 years.
+My name is Cia and I’ve been blogging even before “blog” was in people’s lexicons.
+I’m a Filipino who has been calling New York City–“the big grid of blasted streets and no apologies”–home since 1993.
 I worked in the fashion industry before the Web taught me most of what I know today.
-A boy, who is referred to as “the Dr.” in a lot of the older posts on this site, was responsible for the food monster I’ve become.
-We’ve since parted ways, but I still love food the way we did together.

 » A photo I took of Harold’s Chicken Shack in Chicago was used by Food and Wine Magazine for their Best Fried Chicken in the U.S. feature, October 2011